 “For our pupils, this was one of the first steps in the topic of Czech post-war history.
 The step was not easy, just like the period when Josef Toufar lived.
 They appreciated the depth of the story, but they had a hard time dealing with the cruelty of Father Toufar’s fate.
 One girl asked a very telling question: ‘What was it that he had actually done wrong?’ (…) Maybe the way today’s young people take freedom and rule of law as a matter of course will be a guarantee that they won’t let it be taken from them.”

-The programme is intended for the general public.
-With the musicians and actors, the audience is immersed in the drama of the story of a man’s life, the fateful events of 1949–1950, and the last days of Josef Toufar (including the subsequent investigation).
-The production uses music by Slavomír Hořínka and a script by Jana Franková based on Miloš Doležal’s books As If We Should Die Today and A Step into the Dark Night.
+In the second half, through music and readings, we let the musicians and actors draw us into the drama of a life story and the fateful events of 1949-1950 and the last days of Josef Toufar (including the subsequent investigation).
+The production is based on music by Slavomír Hořínka and a script by Jana Franková adapted from Miloš Doležal’s books As If We Should Die Today and A Step into the Dark Night.